aws-samples/amazon-neptune-samples/gremlin/visjs-neptune/README.md

 # Visualize data in Amazon Neptune using VIS.js library

 > :trident: **[Update June 2025]:** Neptune now has it's own visualization tool called Graph Explorer.
 If you're looking for an out-of-the-box utility for visualizing your Neptune Database or Neptune Analytics graph, consider using [Graph Explorer](https://github.com/aws/graph-explorer).
-If you want to build an app that include a custom graph visualization component, this example provides a great starting point for doing so using [Vis.js](https://visjs.org/).
+If you want to build an app that includes a custom graph visualization component, this example provides a great starting point for doing so using [Vis.js](https://visjs.org/).

 This GitHub lab will take you through hands-on exercise of visualizing graph data in Amazon Neptune using VIS.js library.
 Amazon Neptune is a fast, reliable, fully managed graph database service available from AWS.